-The continued success of the war is measured by its continued production of new methods and tactics; Direct Action is determined that their doctrine will accurately reflect the realities of rapidly changing fields of technology.
+Direct Action is determined that their doctrine will accurately reflect the realities of rapidly changing fields of technology, so the continued success of the war is measured by its continued production of new methods and tactics.
 One of the most effective tactics, adapted for use by martian Rangers and other planet based forces, is the "screen and strike".

-The "screen" element consists of small, fast bots, such as saucers.
+The "screen" element consists of small, fast bots (commonly saucers.)
 They are equipped with small weapons with high rates of fire (commonly shard pistols or rail smgs) or stunning abilities (commonly microwave agonizers or electrolaser stunners).
 Each weapon is equipped with a laser sight, capable of painting targets for seekers.
 The "strike" element can consist of any combat force with sufficient seeker weapons and missiles.

 The screen element maintains a circle around the strike element.
 The size of the circle will depend on the size of the screen element, up to the maximum range of seeker weapons (2 or 3 km).
 Otherwise, the circle will be as large as possible while still allowing for a dense screen.
 When a screen bot spots a hostile, it suppresses and/or stuns the target, while using its laser to guide in seekers from the strike element.